Project Management In Your Bullet Journal

 There are many Bullet Journal page ideas out there, and today we’ll be talking about some productive ones.

-I have a real treat for you – today, Mark from @menwhobullet will be talking to us about using your Bullet Journal for work.
-More specifically – using your Bullet Journal for project management.
+I have a real treat for you – today, Mark from @menwhobullet will be talking to us about Bullet Journal page ideas for work.
+More specifically – use your Bullet Journal for project management.

 I know Mark is very practical about his Bullet Journal and uses it extensively for work, so I knew we had to invite him to Masha Plans to talk about it.

 If you don’t know Mark, he is one of a few men in the Bullet Journal community, and I also had some great times when we both were part of the Archer and Olive design team.

 If you want to get to know Mark and what he does, be sure to check his Instagram (where he rocks in Reels), YouTube channel, and his blog.

 My Bullet Journal is something I use for all kinds of things, including for my work.
 And it helps me immensely to stay on top of things and move things along in my business.

 I also get a lot of questions about using the Bullet Journal method for work, but I feel like using it for your own business is very different from using it for a corporate job.
 So, of course, I went to a specialist.

 Mark was nice enough to agree to share his knowledge in project management and his page ideas on how your Bullet Journal can help you with that.